 Founded in 1971 and located in New York City, the State University of New York College of Optometry is a leader in education, research and patient care, offering the Doctor of Optometry degree as well as MS and PhD degrees in Vision Science.
-The College is regionally accredited by the Commission on Higher Education of the Middle States Association of Colleges and Secondary Schools.
-Its four-year professional degree program and residency programs are accredited by the Accreditation Council on Optometric Education of the American Optometric Association.
+The College is regionally accredited by the Middle States Commission on Higher Education (MSCHE).
+Its four-year professional degree program and residency programs are accredited by the Accreditation Council on Optometric Education (ACOE) of the American Optometric Association.

 Students and Admissions

 OD Applicants (Class of 2023): 436 applicants; 100 enrolled